-The course is organised on a modular credit system, 120 credits for the postgraduate diploma (9 months full-time, 20 months part-time) and 180 credits for the master's degree (12 months full-time, 24 months part-time).
+The course is organised on a modular credit system, 60 credits for postgraduate certificate, 120 credits for the postgraduate diploma (9 months full-time, 20 months part-time) and 180 credits for the master's degree (12 months full-time, 24 months part-time).
 Modules combine a ratio of taught to self-led study.
 For example, a module of 20 credits approximates to 200 hours of student effort, up to 36 hours of which will normally be devoted to lectures, seminars, individual tutorials or other staff contact.
 The remainder of the time is devoted to student-led study and assessment.

 Please note: as courses are reviewed regularly, the module list you choose from may vary from that shown below.